abhishekBansal/android-localization-gaps/README.md

 # android-localization-gaps
 A python utility which can quickly give you a list of untranslated strings.
+Writes all non-localized base strings in a file called `gaps.txt`.

 #Usage
 `android_localization_gaps.py -b <basefile> -l <localizedfile>`